kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-70-changes-in-apirule-v2.md

 ## Internal Traffic to Workloads Is Blocked by Default

 By default, the access to the workload from internal traffic is blocked.
-This approach aligns with Kyma's principle of being "secure by default".
+This approach aligns with Kyma's "secure by default" principle.
 In one of the future releases of the API Gateway module, the APIRule CR will contain a new field **internalTraffic** set to `Deny` by default.
 This field will allow you to permit traffic from the CR.
 For more information on this topic, see issue [#1632](https://github.com/kyma-project/api-gateway/issues/1632).

 ## CORS Policy Is Not Applied by Default

-Version v1beta1 applied the following CORS onfiguration by default:
+Version v1beta1 applied the following CORS configuration by default:
 ```yaml
 Access-Control-Allow-Origins: "*"
 Access-Control-Allow-Methods: "GET,POST,PUT,DELETE,PATCH"